Basilar skull fracture: Pathophysiology

+In children, fractures may not occur due to suture separation and greater bone flexibility.

 Management

 Evidence does not support the use of preventive antibiotics, regardless of the presence of a cerebrospinal fluid leak.

 Prognosis

 Non-displaced fractures usually heal without intervention.
 Patients with basilar skull fractures are especially likely to get meningitis.
 The efficacy of prophylactic antibiotics in these cases is uncertain.

 Temporal bone fractures

 Acute injury to the internal carotid artery (carotid dissection, occlusion, pseudoaneurysm formation) may be asymptomatic or result in life-threatening bleeding.
 They are almost exclusively observed when the carotid canal is fractured, although only a minority of carotid canal fractures result in vascular injury.
 Involvement of the petrous segment of the carotid canal is associated with a relatively high incidence of carotid injury.

-Society and culture
+Motor racing accidents

 Basilar skull fractures are a common cause of death in many motor racing accidents.
-Drivers who have died as a result of basilar skull fractures include Formula One driver Roland Ratzenberger; IndyCar drivers Bill Vukovich Sr., Tony Bettenhausen Sr., Floyd Roberts, and Scott Brayton; NASCAR drivers Dale Earnhardt Sr., Adam Petty, Tony Roper, Kenny Irwin Jr., Neil Bonnett, John Nemechek, J. D. McDuffie, and Richie Evans; CART drivers Jovy Marcelo, Greg Moore, and Gonzalo Rodriguez; and ARCA drivers Blaise Alexander and Slick Johnson.
+Drivers who have died as a result of basilar skull fractures include Formula One driver Roland Ratzenberger; IndyCar drivers Bill Vukovich Sr., Tony Bettenhausen Sr., Floyd Roberts, Scott Brayton, Jovy Marcelo, Greg Moore and Gonzalo Rodriguez; NASCAR drivers Dale Earnhardt Sr., Adam Petty, Tony Roper, Kenny Irwin Jr., Neil Bonnett, John Nemechek, J. D. McDuffie and Richie Evans; and ARCA drivers Blaise Alexander and Slick Johnson.
 Ernie Irvan is a survivor of a basilar skull fracture sustained at an accident during practice at the Michigan International Speedway in 1994.
+Race car drivers Stanley Smith and Rick Carelli also survived a basilar skull fracture.

 To prevent basilar skull fractures, many motorsports sanctioning bodies mandate the use of head and neck restraints, such as the HANS device.
-The HANS device has demonstrated its life-saving abilities multiple times, including Jeff Gordon at the 2006 Pocono 500, Michael McDowell at the Texas Motor Speedway in 2008, Robert Kubica at the 2007 Canadian Grand Prix, and Elliott Sadler at the 2010 Sunoco Red Cross Pennsylvania 500.
-Ever since the mandatory implementation of the HANS device, there has not been a single driver crash-related fatality in NASCAR's national divisions.
+The HANS device has demonstrated its life-saving abilities multiple times, including Jeff Gordon at the 2006 Pocono 500, Michael McDowell at qualifying for the 2008 Samsung 500, Robert Kubica at the 2007 Canadian Grand Prix, and Elliott Sadler at the 2003 EA Sports 500 and the 2010 Sunoco Red Cross Pennsylvania 500.